Ken Stabler: Oakland Raiders

+Houston Oilers

 After subpar 1978 and 1979 seasons in which the Raiders failed to make the playoffs and saw the departure of many team leaders from the Super Bowl run – Clarence Davis, Skip Thomas, George Atkinson, Fred Biletnikoff, Willie Brown, and head coach John Madden – Stabler was traded in March 1980 to the Oilers for Dan Pastorini.
 He left as the Raiders' all-time leader in completions (1,486), passing yards (19,078), and touchdown passes (150).
 The Oilers saw Stabler as the missing ingredient that could finally get them past the rival Steelers and into the Super Bowl.
 Houston lacked the exceptional talent on offense that Stabler had thrived with in Oakland, as Earl Campbell and Casper—who was also acquired in a trade from the Raiders—were the few potent weapons they had.
 Meanwhile, Pastorini lost the starting job in Oakland to Jim Plunkett after an injury, and Plunkett then led the Raiders to a win in Super Bowl XV, which included a playoff win over the Oilers in the wild card game.
 Houston head coach Bum Phillips was fired shortly after the season, succeeded by defensive coordinator Ed Biles.

 Without the popular head coach that rejuvenated an otherwise woeful Houston franchise, Stabler did not report to training camp in 1981 and announced his retirement through his agent on July 23.
 After five weeks and an injury to projected starter Gifford Nielsen, he returned to the Oilers in late August and signed a two-year contract.
 He had a mediocre season, as Houston went 7–9 and missed the playoffs.

+New Orleans Saints

 Released by the Oilers after the season, Stabler re-joined Phillips in New Orleans in late August.
 (Dave Wilson had a season-ending knee injury on August 12.)
 In mid-September, the Saints traded longtime starter Archie Manning for offensive tackle Leon Gray.
 By this time, however, the 37-year-old Stabler was past his prime and the Saints were still a fairly dismal franchise.
 The first year was interrupted by a two-month players' strike; New Orleans was 4–5 and narrowly missed the expanded playoffs.
 The 1983 season was his best as a Saint.
 He started 14 games, and while the team's record in those games was only 7–7, Stabler was the starter for the final game of the season, in New Orleans, against the division rival Los Angeles Rams.
 Had the Saints won that game, they would have finished 9–7 and reached their first trip to the playoffs.
 But the Rams pulled out the victory late in the 4th quarter, 26–24.
 The Saints then acquired New York Jets veteran Richard Todd, who like Stabler played for Bryant at Alabama, before the 1984 season and Stabler retired in the middle of that season, in late October.